7.1 APPOINTMENT LETTERS AND APPOINTMENT TERMS

 - *Honors or awards you received related to teaching.

 NOTE: Faculty administrators and librarians at the rank of assistant professor or associate professor, who teach few or no classes, are indeed eligible for promotion to the rank of associate professor or professor.
 In the event that they have taught classes at Champlain, their applications should include, as indicated above, their most recent course syllabi and student evaluations.
 In the event that they have not taught classes at Champlain, their applications literally cannot, and therefore need not, include those things.
-In all events, the section of their application that deals with teaching should discuss, and provide evidence of, their effectiveness in performing those duties of theirs that are most closely analogous to teaching (for example: mentoring other faculty members; promoting certain pedagogical principles or practices; heading pedagogically-oriented workshops of various sorts; playing a role in the design of classes or curricula; engaging with students in supervisory or advisory capacities).
+In all events, the section of their application that deals with teaching should discuss, and provide evidence of, their effectiveness in performing those duties of theirs that are most closely analogous to teaching (for example: mentoring other faculty members; promoting certain pedagogical principles or practices; heading pedagogically-oriented workshops of various sorts; playing a role in the design of classes or curricula; engaging with students in supervisory or advisory capacities; and the role of diversity, equity, and inclusion considerations in their professional duties.)

 Regarding librarians, the section of their application that deals with teaching should discuss, and provide evidence of, the library faculty’s contributions to academic excellence.
 Champlain College Library endeavors to help students become skilled, effective, responsible, lifelong information users.
 Therefore, convincing evidence of service towards academic excellence and student achievement is the primary criterion that must be met by faculty librarians seeking promotion.
 It will be assessed by examining summative data generated by comments in the Director’s letter, letters of support from peers, and evidence of and reflection on growth as a librarian.
 Applicants should emphasize performance, activities and accomplishments that occurred in the time period since their last promotion.